 The Federal Clean Air Act, as amended, is the main federal law that governs air quality.
 The California Clean Air Act is its companion state law.
-These laws, and related regulations by the U.S. Environmental Protection Agency

-(U.S. EPA) and the California Air Resources Board, set standards for the concentration of pollutants in the air.
+These laws, and related regulations by the U.S. Environmental Protection Agency and the California Air Resources Board, set standards for the concentration of pollutants in the air.
 At the federal level, these standards are called National Ambient Air Quality Standards (also known by the acronym NAAQS).

-The national and state ambient air quality standards have been established for six criteria pollutants that have been linked to potential health concerns: carbon monoxide (CO), nitrogen dioxide (NO2), ozone (O3), particulate matter (PM)-which is broken down for regulatory purposes into particles of 10 micrometers or smaller (PM10) and particles of 2.5 micrometers and smaller (PM2.5), Lead (Pb), and sulfur dioxide (SO2).
+The national and state ambient air quality standards have been established for six criteria pollutants that have been linked to potential health concerns: carbon monoxide (CO), nitrogen dioxide (NO2), ozone (O3), lead (Pb), sulfur dioxide (SO2), and particulate matter (PM)-which is broken down for regulatory purposes into particles of 10 micrometers or smaller (PM10) and particles of 2.5 micrometers and smaller (PM2.5).
 In addition, state standards exist for visibility-reducing particles, sulfates, hydrogen sulfide (H2S), and vinyl chloride.